moonbanking/moonbanking-node/README.md

 The following runtimes are supported:

 - Web browsers (Up-to-date Chrome, Firefox, Safari, Edge, and more)
+  - Although this library functions in browsers, it is meant to only be used on the server side.
 - Node.js 20 LTS or later ([non-EOL](https://endoflife.date/nodejs)) versions.
 - Deno v1.28.0 or higher.
 - Bun 1.0 or later.